 Other than Chinatown, there are plenty of ways to celebrate in the capital - here's our top 5 suggestions:

 🧧 Chow your way through London’s best Chinese restaurants

 🧧 Enjoy one of the best Hot Pot meals at Haidilao

 🧧 Check out lion dancing, red envelope making workshop and evening light shows at Greenwich's National Maritime Museum

 🧧 Learn about Chinatown Stories on the ‘Community-led walking tour’

 Got any more recommendations for how to celebrate Chinese New Year in London?
 Let us know at @canvas_studentuk.

-Canvas Coventry are celebrating with fortune cookies and traditional Chinese goodies from 6pm on 1st February - make sure to stop by the Common Room to say Happy New Year / 新年快乐 to the team and enjoy a colourful gift to help decorate your Canvas room.
+Canvas Coventry are celebrating in all 3 locations.
+In Arundel House, City Point and City Club, you will find fortune cookies and traditional Chinese goodies throughout the day on 22nd January - make sure to stop by the Reception to say Happy New Year / 新年快乐 to the team.

-The Confucius Institute at Coventry Uni are also inviting the Coventry community to take part in Chinese calligraphy, handkerchief spinning, Tai Chi lessons and a spinning wheel competition to win some super exciting prizes - tonnes of excuses to celebrate Chinese New Year, even if you don't currently attend Coventry Uni.
+The Confucius Institute at Coventry Uni are also inviting the Coventry community to take part in Tai Chi and Qitong lessons and a spinning wheel competition to win some super exciting prizes - tonnes of excuses to celebrate Chinese New Year, even if you don't currently attend Coventry Uni.